Emory-Miller/BlueJ.NaiveTicket/README.md

 ### Exercise 2.3
 * Experiment with inserting different amounts of money before printing tickets.
 	* Do you notice anything strange about the machine’s behavior?
-	* 	The machine will show a 0 balance after I have printed a ticket, even if I have inserted more than the ticket value.
+	'''The machine will show a 0 balance after I have printed a ticket, even if I have inserted more than the ticket value.
 	* What happens if you insert too much money into the machine – do you receive any refund?
 	* 	I do not receive a refund.
 	* What happens if you do not insert enough and then try to print a ticket?